 \parhead{Block Validation as Primary-Backup Replay} In Ethereum's proof-of-stake consensus, a designated \emph{proposer} (analogous to the primary) constructs and executes a new block, then broadcasts it to \emph{validators} (analogous to backups).
 Validators must re-execute the block to verify correctness before attesting to it.
-This replay is the bottleneck that \sysname{}-L addresses: the proposer has already executed the block and knows exactly which state will be accessed, but discards this information.
-Validators must independently discover the access pattern, incurring cache misses that the proposer could have predicted.
+This replay is the bottleneck that \sysname{}-L addresses.